-I’m Dan. 🎉 I’m a front-end engineer with a strong interest in data visualization, design, and journalism.
+I’m Dan. 🎉 I’m a front-end engineer with a strong interest in data visualization, design, and interactive experiences that educate and inspire.

 Previously, I worked as a front-end engineer and graphics reporter at The Wall Street Journal, where I worked with coders, designers, and writers to visualize the news.